phonetworks/pho-framework/README.md

 * Users, admins and anonymous users of apps, social networks are **Actors**.
 They _do_ things; ready, write, subscribe.
 * Groups, events and social networks are **Frames**.
 They are recursive social graphs, they _contain_ Actors.
 * Blog posts, status updates, Snaps, Tweets are all **Objects**.
 They are what social network members (Actors) are centered around.
+They optionally do one and only one thing; that is to _transmit_.
+For example, a private message is an object that _transmits_ to a certain actor, while a blog post is not.

 ## Architecture